franciscop/atama/README.md

 ### Persist

-Keep the state even when the browser refreshes.
-This defaults to false, but it can be changed to true.
-An optional cache time can be set, in which situation if the user takes that long to return the state will be reset:
+Keep the state even when the browser refreshes using localStorage.
+Not preserved by default.
+An optional cache time can be set with the number of seconds, so if the user takes longer on visiting your page the state will be set from scratch:

 ```js
 // Configuration